psypdt/ZIS_C-_Summer_Course_2019/README.md

 ## What materials are required for classes?
 - If the school supplied you with a laptop then thats all you need.

-- If you have an Mac or a machine running Linux/Unix, feel free to use that instead of the school computer.
+- If you have a `MAC` or a machine running `Linux/Unix`, feel free to use that instead of the school computer.
+  - Personaly `I would recommend using the Mac` since you will not be dependent on codeboard.io (but it's up to you)

+- If you have a personal `Windows` based computer you can still use it, but you may as well use the school laptops (if they are provided)

 - If you wish to take notes then bring a pen and paper, but we will make all the slides available so you can reference them later.